elasticio/elasticio.github.io/content/_components/mssql/index.md

 You may use this action to do the operations that are not producing output rows but do the database manipulations, e.g. ``INSERT``, ``UPDATE`` or ``DELETE`` statements.
-Internally we use prepared statements, so all incoming data is validated against SQL injection, however we had to build a connection from JavaScript types to the MSSQL data types therefore when doing a prepared statements you would need to add ``:type`` to **each prepared statement variable**.
+Internally we use prepared statements, so all incoming data is validated against SQL injetion, however we had to build a connection from JavaScript types to the MSSQL data types therefore when doing a prepared statements you would need to add ``:type`` to **each prepared statement variable**.

 For example if you have a following SQL statement: